What is credit/no credit?

 Why might I opt for credit/no credit?

 Some students choose this option if they want to prevent a low grade in a general education class from damaging a GPA but still need to earn credit and complete the class.
 Credit/no credit may not be used for classes in your major or minor and may only be used for one class per semester.
+Always make an appointment to talk with an advisor or stop by our office as a drop-in.

 What does it mean when I withdraw from a class?